TheHolyWaterme1on/lagpdb-cc-1/CONTRIBUTING.md

 If you're PRing one single command, all you have to do is adding it in the appropiate folder.
 If that folder does not exist, feel free to add that as well.

 PRing a system of commands requires a few more steps: Find an appropiate folder and create a new folder containing only your custom commands plus a README.md documenting your custom commands.

+Please make all of your PRs against the `dev` branch.

 You can ignore the file extension, I'll take care of that!

 Thanks for contributing!